coursera/programming-assignments-demo/custom-graders/README.md

 **Coursera's infrastructure executes docker images as non-root users without any network access for security reasons** and its important to set permissions carefully for files/directories that will be read/written/executed inside the docker container.
 Please take a look at the example **Dockerfile** to see how to setup appropriate permissions.

 ### Question 6: What are the default resources and timeouts that are configured for a grader?
 Can I customize them?
-We expect the docker grader image to be lesser than 3 GB in size.
+We expect the docker grader image and the learner submission to be less than 8 GB in size.
 Please contact Coursera if you are unable to compress your grader image below that size.

 When running the grader on a submission, we provide a 1GB RAM and 1 Full CPU Core i.e. ~3 compute units within Amazon EC2 (~2.5 GHz modern Intel x86 core) for all graders on our platform by default.
-Once we initiate grading via the provided docker graders, we have set a default timeout of 20 minutes after which Grading is stopped and a 'Timeout' error is reported to the learners.
+Once we initiate grading via the provided docker graders, we have set a default timeout of 60 minutes after which Grading is stopped and a 'Timeout' error is reported to the learners.
 These resources and timeouts are customizeable.
 Please see below section on *courseraprogramming* for more information on customizing resources.

 ### Question 7: Are there any other example graders available?
 Here is a python grader used by one of our instructors in the discrete optimization course that might be helpful to look at: https://github.com/discreteoptimization/assignment.